aleksStajic/aleksStajic/README.md

+# about
-- Hi, my name is Aleks and I'm working on improving my programming skills through self-learning
+Hi, my name is Aleks and I'm working on improving my programming skills through self-learning